TRIP-Lab/itinerum-tripkit/README.md

    *or*

- - The included `datakit` directory can be copied to other projects as a library until more complete packaging is available
+ - Copy the `datakit` directory into other projects as a library (until more complete packaging is available)

-Refer to the [API documentation](https://itinerum-datakit.readthedocs.io/usage/api.html) for usage.

-### Loading Data from Platform
+### Loading Data from Dashboard CSV Export

 Data exported from the Itinerum dashboard is read directly as *.csv* files.
 The source data should be placed within the `./input` directory and the `INPUT_DATA_DIR` config parameter edited to reflect the filepath.